CraftKontrol/CK-TD-Free/GridPOPLOD/README.md

   grid.
 Level 0 spacing = `Mintess`; each further level doubles the spacing (`Mintess * 2^level`), automatically stopping once coverage reaches `Fardist` or spacing would exceed `Maxtess` (whichever comes first).
-- Each level's own window snaps to the nearest multiple of its spacing, so vertices are always exactly on that level's world-space lattice - fixed, not continuously camera-dependent.
+-    of its spacing, so
+  vertices are always exactly on that level's world-space lattice - fixed, not continuously camera-dependent.
 - Level `L>0` leaves a hole in its inner half where the next finer level